p1k0chu/bac-tracker-mod/README.md

 <h1>Bac Tracker</h1>
-Advancement tracker for <a href="https://www.planetminecraft.com/data-pack/blazeandcave-s-advancements-pack-1-12/">Blazes and Caves Advancement Data pack</a>.<br>
+Advancement tracker for <a href="https://bit.ly/3u9BXTr">Blazes and Caves Advancement Data pack</a>.<br>
-Inspired by <a href="https://github.com/TheTalkingMime/bac-tracker">TheTalkingMime/bac-tracker</a>, reused some .csv files from this repo.<br>
+Inspired by <a href="https://github.com/TheTalkingMime/bac-tracker">TheTalkingMime/bac-tracker</a><br>
-Tracker <a href="https://docs.google.com/spreadsheets/d/1Gyp1atdQ7QLEWRHBQ2AQFaTcg38jzZFPvaCOE4OeJhI/edit">template</a> is also created by Mime
+Tracker template is originally made by TheTalkingMime and tjthings

+Latest tracker <a href="https://docs.google.com/spreadsheets/d/1p0Nl61avCxvLxlIrD6ZAeoyIkEDiTf7C3ZIQTC-Ivew/edit?usp=sharing">template</a> for use with BACAP<br>
+You will also find sheet downloads in releases.

+You can use this tracker with any other advancement data pack, or with vanilla game, but you would have to make your own sheet with all advancements you need to track

 <h1>Installation process</h1>
 <ol>